raghuugare/haskell-heaven/README.md

 There are many aspects of Haskell that stand out as pinnacles of research and evolution in Computer Science.
 Some of them are as below:

 + Functions that mirror their mathematical counterparts, with the default of no side-effects
++ The marriage of Category Theory, which aims to subsume all of Set Theory, into a programming language--no mean feat indeed!
 + Lazy evaluation
 + Purity, explicitly modeled side-effects
 + Strong expressive Type system with Type Inference